 This INNspired Article is brought to you by:BriaCell Therapeutics Corp.
 (TSX:BCT, OTCQB:BCTXF) is biotechnology company with a mission to develop innovative immunotherapies for treating cancer.Send me an Investor Kit

-Developments in immunotherapy research over the past few decades have led to breakthroughs in treatment options and positive outcomes for cancer patients.
+Developments in cancer immunotherapy research over the past few decades have led to breakthroughs in treatment options and positive outcomes for cancer patients.
 The most promising class of cancer-fighting drugs are the immune checkpoint inhibitors that target the proteins found on T-lymphocytes or T cells such as programmed cell death 1 (PD-1) and cytotoxic T lymphocyte antigen 4 (CTLA-4) and proteins found on the cancer such as programmed death ligand 1 (PD-L1).

 “Immunotherapy takes advantage of the patient’s own immune system to combat cancer.
 The currently approved immunotherapies work by blocking immune checkpoints.
 These checkpoints are like off switches for the immune response.
 This approach is tolerated much better than traditional chemotherapies,” Dr. William V. Williams, former VP of Exploratory Development at Incyte Corporation, former VP of Clinical Pharmacology at GlaxoSmithKline and current President and CEO of BriaCell Therapeutics Corp.
 (TSXV:BCT,OTCQB:BCTXF), told Investing News Network.